 The retention duration is simply 7, 14 or 30 days.
 Beyond the selected time period, all data will be purged and cannot be retrieved no matter what the situation is.
 We recommend a smaller time period if your ingestion cycle is regular.
 The retention duration can be changed at a later time.

-Once you've made your selections, click Next and you'll be asked to confirm your region and duration:
+3. Once you've made your selections, click Next and confirm your region and duration.

 Once you agree to continue, you'll get an activation notification:

-The last step is the summary screen showing the configuration and most importantly, your bucket name:
+The last step is the summary screen showing the configuration and most importantly, your data path.

 You can turn off and on logging at your convenience.
 However, logs will continue to be purged based on your retention duration, whether or not you are continuing to log new data.